cadehaley/BlenderHPL3export/README.md

 - **Baking Modes**:
 Textures Per Material:
 Think of each material as having its own UV set.
-Faces assigned to Material A cannot overlap in the UV editor with other Material A faces, though it is ok (even recommended) for faces assigned to Material B to use up the full UV space, since it won't matter if a face from Material A overlaps with a face from Material B.
+Faces assigned to Material A usually should not overlap in the UV editor with other Material A faces, though it is ok (even recommended) for faces assigned to Material B to use up the full UV space, since it won't matter if a face from Material A overlaps with a face from Material B.

-- **Instancing**: Use `Alt+D` to create copies of an object in Blender to place around a map, since they will point to the same "Mesh" datablock.
-Using Copy/Paste or Shift+D creates a new "Mesh" datablock every time, and therefore a new .dae and .dds file on export, leaving you with multiple repeat numbered .dae and/or .dds files taking unnecessary space on export.
+- **Instancing**: Use `Alt+D` to create copies of an object in Blender to place around a map, since they will point to the same 'Mesh' data-block.
+Using Copy/Paste or Shift+D creates a new `Mesh` data-block every time, and therefore new .dae and .dds files on export, leaving you with multiple repeat numbered .dae and/or .dds files taking unnecessary space on export.

 Troubleshooting
 ------------------------------------------------------------------------------
 - Hover your pointer over options for more in-depth info on how to use them
-- When using "Textures Per Material", if texture is black or has black parts, make sure objects are UV unwrapped and UV faces are within the UV boundary.
+- When using "Textures Per Material", if texture is black or has black parts, make sure faces are UV unwrapped to lie within the UV image boundaries.
-This mode requires that all UV faces lie within UV image bounds.
+The plugin uses texture baking, which will only bake parts of faces within this boundary.
+Another workaround is to set a face to cover the whole boundary.
 - If materials are failing to export properly, try switching between "Textures Per Material" and "Textures Per Object", as one mode may work better with your material setup than the other.
 Also, keep in mind that